okcashpro/okcash/docs/README.md

 Currently eliza is dependent on Supabase for local development.
 You can install it with the following command:

-    npm install eliza
+    pnpm install eliza

 # Select your database adapter

-      npm install sqlite-vss better-sqlite3 # for sqlite (simple, for local development)
+      pnpm install sqlite-vss better-sqlite3 # for sqlite (simple, for local development)

 ```

-     npm install @supabase/supabase-js # for supabase (more complicated but can be deployed at scale)
+     pnpm install @supabase/supabase-js # for supabase (more complicated but can be deployed at scale)
 ```

 ### Set up environment variables